DmitryVdovichencko/JS-Learn/ES6/syntax.md

  bigConst.push('cash');
  // Yes I can talk with array if you want and bring him some 'cash' console.log( bigConst ); // ['cars','weapons','cash']
-  //  But don't try to change the dude, which I'm working for! bigConst = 'plant'; //TypeError
+  //  But don't try to broke my powerful connections with guys, which I'm working for! bigConst = 'plant'; //TypeError
   // I told you!
 It's typeError, man.
 }